xcore/sc_lcd/doc/api.rst

 	The vertical back porch timing requirement given in horizontal time periods.

 **LCD_HOR_PULSE_WIDTH**
 	The horizontal pulse width timing requirement given in pixel clocks.
 This is the duration that the hsync signal should go low to denote the start of the horizontal frame.
 Set to 0 when hsync is not necessary.
+Setting to 0 will mean that the hsync port is not necessary to be defined.

 **LCD_VERT_PULSE_WIDTH**
 	The vertical pulse width timing requirement given in vertical time periods.
 This is the duration that the vsync signal should go low to denote the start of the vertical frame.
-Set to 0 when vsync is not necessary.
+Set to 0 when vsync is not necessary.Setting to 0 will mean that the vsync port is not necessary to be defined.

 **LCD_FREQ_DIVIDEND**
 	The defines FREQ_DIVIDEND and FREQ_DIVISOR are used to calculate the frequency of the clock used for LCD.
 The frequency configured = (FREQ_DIVIDEND / FREQ_DIVISOR) in MHz